Overcoming overthinking and analysis paralysis

 We all recognise this indecision, which is why we love the play.
 But the living death that Hamlet achieves by not taking action is worse than the actual death he suffers anyway.
 By overthinking, Hamlet accomplishes nothing and the play becomes a tragedy in the truest sense.

-In this time of change, we often don’t know for certain what has happened, and we can’t predict what is going to happen or whether our actions will succeed, so we all have the potential to become like Hamlet.
-And all ways forward are likely to be difficult.
+In this time of change, just like Hamlet, we often don’t know for certain what has happened, and we can’t predict what is going to happen or whether our actions will succeed.
+And all ways forward are likely to be difficult, so we all have the potential to become like Hamlet.

 But if we overthink our options then events will move on around us and we too will achieve nothing.

-Then if events turn out as expected, we will have started earlier and so be more likely to achieve the results we want.
-And if events turn out differently from our predictions then at least we have gained clarity on what matters most to us and gained experience that we can apply to our next attempt to achieve it.
+Then if events turn out as we expected, we will have started sooner and we will be more likely to achieve the results we want.
+And if events turn out differently from our predictions then at least we have gained clarity on what matters most to us and also gained experience that we can apply to our next attempt to achieve it.

 As Charlie Chaplin said,